 If you are interested in getting involved in the project, then please get in contact.

 Carrington and Partington Vision 31

-The latest stakeholder event in Partington took place on 21 May 2018 and had regeneration as its focus.
-The event was hosted by local residents and had presentations from Your Housing Group,Trafford Housing Trust and Himor.
-The plans for the Partington Project, the Heath Farm Lane Development and Future Carrington were shared with over thirty local stakeholder who also had say through a workshop.
+The latest stakeholder event in Partington took place on 11 February 2019 and had regeneration as its focus.
+The event was hosted by local residents and had presentations from Your Housing Group,Trafford Housing Trust and the Partington Moving : Local Pilot.
+The plans for the Partington Project, the Heath Farm Lane Development and the Local Pilot were shared with over thirty local stakeholders who also had a say through workshops.

 1st Floor Extension